rrju/spin/readme.md

-Welcome to the Spin Framework.
-The first rule of the Spin Framework is: you don't talk about the Spin Framework.
+Welcome to Spin Framework.
+The first rule of Spin Framework is: you do not talk about Spin Framework.